-Who treats hemoglobinopathy and sickle cell at Children’s?
+Who treats hemoglobinopathy and sickle cell at Children’s Minnesota?

 Pediatric hematologists are physicians with special focus on pediatric blood disorders.
-At the Vascular Anomalies Center, our hematologists tailor a treatment plan that is special for each one of our patients.
+At the Blood Disorders Clinic, our hematologists tailor a treatment plan that is special for each one of our patients.

 - Derrick L. Goubeaux, DO